-By taking designated short courses and completing a capstone project, you can earn up to five individual badges.
+By taking designated short courses and completing a capstone project, you can earn up to six individual badges.
 Each badge has its own requirements.
-Once you have successfully completed any four out of five badges, you will be eligible to apply for the Graduate Student Certificate in University Teaching and Learning.
+Once you have successfully completed any four out of six badges, you will be eligible to apply for the Graduate Student Certificate in University Teaching and Learning.

 Badges are digital icons with embedded information about when, where and how they were earned.
 These micro-credentials provide a visual record of achievement, and can be combined with a portfolio to allow users to demonstrate their learning in ways other than traditional credit course work.
 More information on badges can be found at UCalgary Badges.

 Emerging Teachers Development

 Develop your skills and expertise in university teaching through a series of courses with opportunities for discussion, practice and reflection.